Must-Have Storage Ideas for Your Home on Wheels

 If you’re storing shoes in a pull-out under-bed box, drawer box or any other small area, try securing them together heel to toe using a heavy duty elastic band or even a hair band.

-If you have a garage or external storage box or bin, this is a good place for things like walking shoes or out of season footwear.
+If you have a garage or external storage box or bin, this is a good place for things like walking shoes or out-of-season footwear.
 Just make sure you let shoes dry thoroughly and then store in an airtight box, or you’ll get mould.

 Mmm, do you really need those inline skates?